-Today, we’ll look at some of the best dividend-paying stocks on the ASX for 2021.
+Today, we’ll look at some blue chip stocks which are some of the best dividend stocks to buy on the ASX for 2021.

-Even though the coronavirus has disrupted pretty much all of these companies, these are all strong resilient blue chips that will bounce back once we recover.
+Even though COVID-19 has disrupted pretty much all of these companies, these are all strong resilient blue chip stocks that are poised to bounce back, if not already.

-If you are looking to buy Australian dividend stocks for the long-term and looking for strong stable dividend yield, these are some of the best dividend stocks to buy now on the ASX for 2021.
+If you are looking to buy Australian blue chip stocks for the long-term and looking for a strong stable dividend yield, these are some of the best dividend stocks to buy on the ASX for 2021.